 - Bathing, and

 Offering a bearded dragon water, particularly in the enclosure, is not enough to get it to drink.
 Continual mild dehydration, including during long or poorly managed brumation periods, can result in, or contribute to, cause significant health issues and (in extreme cases) death.
-Health problems may include kidney disease, shedding problems and constipation.

 Do bearded dragons need water in their cage?

 All captive creatures should be provided with access to water.
 However there are a few issues with providing water on demand in a bearded dragons habitat.

 As mentioned earlier, they can dehydrate even with the presence of water.
 They do not seem to instinctively know to drink from a bowl of still water.
 However, some will take to the water even if only to lay in it.

 For some, walking through the water seems to stimulate the bowels, often a stools is left behind.
 A valid use of the water, but additional cleaning is required.

 Keep the water on the cool side of the housing.
 Warm stagnant water in the habitat is a breeding ground for pathogens and some parasites.
 However, if kept clean, this can add to the environmental enrichment.
 Issues really occur with poor husbandry practices or enclosures that are too small or inadequate like glass tanks.